Adventure Motorcycle Camping Checklist – A Packing Guide

 The best way is to lay it all out on the floor or table.
 Then start to eliminate stuff.
 Be ruthless, ask yourself if you really need it.
 If you can cut 5kg – 10kg it will make a big difference on your bike.
 Weight severely affects the handling of your bike and can cost you cracks in the frame and increased wear on the shocks.

-Balance the weight from side to side, and front to back.
+When packing balance the weight from side to side, and front to back.
 Try not to have too much behind the rear wheel.
 It can make it dangerous to ride.
 Try to place an even amount of weight in the panniers.
 It sounds obvious, but it seriously affects the handling of the bike.

 Pack the heaviest stuff as low as possible in the panniers.
 It helps keep the center of gravity of the bike low, which helps the handling.
 The important stuff goes on the top.
 Think about what you will be needing during the day.